A bunch of leaves and my awesome shoes.

 • CV image

-In the past, I graduated with a BSc and MSc in Mathematics from the School of Applied Mathematical and Physical Sciences at the National Technical University of Athens, and got my MSc in Information Technology from the Rutgers Business School.
-At Rutgers I was fortunate to be advised by Periklis Papakonstantinou and Jaideep Vaidya.
+In the past, I graduated with a BSc and MSc in Applied Mathematics from the School of Applied Mathematical and Physical Sciences at the National Technical University of Athens, and got my MSc in Information Technology from Rutgers University.
 In between my degrees I taught several courses at various CUNY schools.

-I've worked at Icehole Games, the Computer Security Lab at UCSB, Columbia University, MadHive, Capital Fund Management, and JP Morgan.
+I've worked at Icehole Games, the Computer Security Lab at UCSB, Columbia University, MadHive, and Capital Fund Management.
 I've taught about discrete mathematics, computer applications, databases, and web programming,

 My better half, Kelsey, also does cryptography.
 Usually, the post quantum type.